Dalhousie Chamba Khajjiar in winters- Road Trip to remember

 - Do carry multiple layers of clothes from warmers to fleece to feather jackets, wind cheaters, cap and gloves

 - Also keep rain coat, umbrella, sun glasses

 - Snow and water proof boots are must.
 If you don’t have one, you can get them on rent at Khajjiar meadows

 - Dainkund Trek

-Khajjiar can be visited throughout the year.
-Summers lasts from March – July (temperature lies between 32 – 44 degree Celsius), Monsoon is in July – August (Temperature 22 – 35 degrees Celsius) and winters step from November till February (Temperature 7 to -4 degree Celsius).
+Dalhousie Khajjiar can be visited throughout the year.
+Summers lasts from March – July (temperature lies between 32 – 44 degrees Celsius), Monsoon is in July – August (Temperature 22 – 35 degrees Celsius) and winters step from November till February (Temperature 7 to -4 degree Celsius).